CogComp/open-eval/learner/README.md

     public ToyPosAnnotator()
     {
         // The problem we are trying to solve is parts of speech (POS)
-        // The view we require is TOKENS super(ViewNames.POS, new String[] {ViewNames.TOKENS});
+        // The view we require is TOKENS, which is an avalible view for the data set we use super(ViewNames.POS, new String[] {ViewNames.TOKENS});
     }